denn-s/SimCLR/README.md

 # SimCLR

-Unofficial pytorch implementation of _SimCLR: A Simple Framework for Contrastive Learning of Visual Representations_ by Ting Chen et al.
+Unofficial PyTorch implementation of _SimCLR: A Simple Framework for Contrastive Learning of Visual Representations_ by Ting Chen et al.

 [Link to paper](https://arxiv.org/pdf/2002.05709.pdf)